EvgenyWas/intro-to-nodejs/README.md

 # http server project

-A simple http server as a part of ZTM NodeJS course to learn NodeJC foundations
+A simple http server as a part of ZTM NodeJS course to learn NodeJS foundations